pemsley/coot/blog/_posts/2023-05-05-coot-tutorial-in-2023.md

 - Click on the first button (for A 2)
 - Take a look at what is interacting with this VAL
-    - It's actually the PHE at A 89 that's wrong.
+    - See that it's actually the PHE at A 89 that's wrong.
     - Recentre on that residue (middle-mouse click on the CB)

 Fix the rotamer: